-The London 2012 Olympics closed on Sunday with a bang, when a huge closing ceremony ‘party’ took place.
-As well as the musicians, fireworks, athletes and speeches there was another part to it that is traditional to every Olympic closing ceremony – the handing over of the Olympic flag to the country that will host the Games, which in this case is Rio in 2016.
+So, the Olympics logo designs for Rio 2016 are almost forgotten.
+The London 2012 Olympics closed on Sunday with a bang.
+With a huge closing ceremony ‘party’ took place.
+As well as the musicians, fireworks, athletes and speeches there was another part to it that is traditional to every Olympic closing ceremony.
+Obviously, the handing over of the Olympic flag to the country that will host the Games, which in this case is Rio in 2016.

 For many people this was the possibly the first glimpse of the logo that has been designed for the Rio 2016 Olympics.

-The logos for the Rio games (there are two logos – one for the Olympics and one for the Paralympics) were designed by Tatil, a Brazilian consultancy.
+The Olympics logo designs for the Rio games consists of two logos.
+First one for the Olympics and one for the second one Paralympics.
+Both Olympics logo designs were designed by Tatil, a Brazilian consultancy.

-According to creative director of Tatil Fred Gelli, in an interview with Design Week, the initial brief for the design of the logo featured 12 separate attributes that needed to be reflected within the logo design.
+According to creative director of Tatil Fred Gelli, in an interview with Design Week, the initial brief for the design of the olympics logos featured 12 separate attributes that needed to be reflected within the logo design.
+I believe this must have been a challenge beyond beliefs.

 With four years to go before the opening of the 2016 Rio Olympics it will be interesting to see whether there is as much furore and discussion as happened when the London 2012 logo was produced.